 - Did you just complete a project?
 What worked well and what didn’t work so well this time?
 Ask your coworkers for their honest feedback so that you can all get better together each time

 - Block out time to focus on the projects that need your undivided attention.
 If you’re on a deadline, schedule independent work time on your calendar and let your teammates know about it

 What are the unique skills and perspectives you have to offer your coworkers?
 Don’t be so humble—everyone has them.
 If you have a special skill or insight to offer, look for ways to contribute to internal blogs, newsletters, lunch-and-learns or your digital hub.
 While knowledge sharing can certainly support your own professional development, it also strengthens your team and improves your work environment.
 That’s because many workers value being part of a team or community, and sharing information can help people reach across departmental silos and create more cohesion.

 Internal communication is everyone’s job

-It’s common to assume that internal communication is the responsibility of HR or the communications department, but everyone has a role to play.
+It’s common to assume that internal communications is the responsibility of HR or the communications department, but everyone has a role to play.
 Ultimately, creating a culture of trust, transparency and respect in the workplace comes back to the way people share information and talk to one another.

 Get more best practices for setting up your Slack workspace.Read the story